 In this grant program, National Implementation project proposals requesting more than \$249,999 must include at least a 1:1 cost share from non-federal sources.
-To calculate the minimum required cost share, subtract Student Support costs (direct costs only) from the total requested IMLS funds (direct and indirect costs).

 All expenses, including cost share, must be incurred during the award period of performance unless otherwise specified and allowed by law.
 Federal funds from other federal awards may not be used for cost share.
 All federal, IMLS, and program requirements regarding the use of funds apply to both requested IMLS funds and to cost share.
 See 2 C.F.R. §§ 200.1 and 200.306 for more information on cost share.